 This tip has two parts.
 The first part provides an overview of the Wimba Voice Tools that are at your fingertips within Bb 9.1.
 The second part focuses on the voice recorder, describing the top two places plus one bonus idea on how to use this tool and why you might want to do so.

 Overview of Voice Tools available within Blackboard

 The set of Voice Tools consists of five tools.
 As just mentioned, we will focus on the voice recorder in this tip.
-If you have participated in any of the online faculty webinars, you are already familiar with the live classroom tool that is now called Bb Collaborate.
+If you have participated in any of the SLPA faculty webinars, you are already familiar with the live classroom tool that is now called Bb Collaborate.
 Here is a very brief description of each of these tools.

 - Voice Recorder: a tool that incorporates audio recordings with your course content.
 This tool is great for announcements and for wrapping up discussions, and for talking through assignments, or complex images or graphics.

 - Voice Board: a threaded, voice-based discussion board that can also be used for one to one speech or language exercises.
 The voice board is very useful when working on proposal projects, for cultural experiences, for collaboration, and for providing private feedback to students.